gkroon/gentoo-pi/README.md

 If you wish to contribute (you are encouraged!), feel free to create issues, or fork and create pull requests.

 ## To do
-1. Pull latest armv7a hardfp stage3 tarball automatically
-2. Compiling kernel from source
+1. Compiling kernel from source
-3. Update files/update.sh to automatically remove old kernel modules upon kernel upgrade
+2. Update files/update.sh to automatically remove old kernel modules upon kernel upgrade
-4. Add argument for encrypted swap with random IV at boot
+3. Add argument for encrypted swap with random IV at boot
-5. Add argument for encrypted root (LUKS w/ GPG key)
+4. Add argument for encrypted root (LUKS w/ GPG key)

 ## Ideas
 1. Ask again for missing arguments if not provided?